Taxation of Graduate Assistant & Pre-Professional Graduate Assistant Tuition Waivers FAQs

 Are there Assistants who are allowed to exclude their graduate tuition waivers from their income?

 IRC §117 allows the exemption from taxation of tuition and fees waivers above $5,250 for individuals conducting teaching or research activities.
-The University considers a Teaching Assistant (TAs) or Research Assistant (RAs) as a graduate student who is involved in the following teaching or research activities:
+The University considers a Teaching Assistant (TA) or Research Assistant (RA) as a graduate student who is involved in the following teaching or research activities:

 TEACHING: For University tax purposes, teaching activities may include, but are not limited to, the following: providing or coordinating classroom instruction, including lab or discussion sessions; tutoring students; grading tests and assignments; developing instructional materials; providing artistic instruction; accompanying/coaching musical or vocal performances; and proctoring exams.